BerkayMangal/tjk-ganyan-bot/README.md

 A production-grade ML pipeline that scrapes race data from TJK, builds 82 engineered features, runs a 4-model ensemble ranker, and delivers automated 6'lı ganyan tickets via Telegram — deployed 24/7 on Railway.

+Built for research purposes.
+Trained on 14,792 entries from 1,517 races across 10 Turkish hippodromes (Sep 2025 – Mar 2026).

 ---

 ## System Architecture